moneyadviceservice/mortgage_calculator/README.md

 ## Tests

+### Running tests on your Mac

 ```sh
 bundle exec rake
 ```
 This will run cucumber tests through poltergeist with and without javascript.
 It will then run rspec and karma.

+### Running tests in Docker

+If you have Docker setup and want to run the tests in a more isolated environment, run `./script/docker_test`.

 ## Contributing